The most common advice I come across in the personal training industry is to do a good job. In other words, get people results.

 I know that much of my writing may sting a little.
 I want it to.

 Hey, as usual thank you so much for reading, and for your continued support of Personal Training Biz.
-PTB is growing so fast thanks to many like you.
+PTB is growing so fast (now with over 40,000 Facebook followers) thanks to many like you.
 Please continue to share my overly honest blog posts with your fellow trainers, health club sales consultants, and health club owners.

 P.S.
 Hey real quick please do me a small favor.
 Click here —> PTB Consulting to take a peek at some of the extra information that I have available.

-The information will show you HOW to attain the clients that I described in this blog post.
+My 50-page eBook titled Successful Marketing Strategies Used By Six-Figure Earning Personal Trainers and/or my phone consultations will show you exactly HOW to attain the clients that I described in this blog post.
 The clients that I have and have had since 1998.
-The ones that put me in the top 15% for personal trainer annual income.
+The ones that put me in the top 15% in annual income for personal trainers.

 Don’t forget to watch the short video too.
 Some have said that it really motivated and inspired them.
 To those that have told me this, I thank you.
 Because of you I will continue to bust my ass to help personal trainers around the world.